SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

 - Lab 1: Verify and Retrieve the values of Azure Resources (optional)
 - Lab 2: Run Miyagi App Locally
 - Lab 3.1: Containerizing Miyagi UI and Recommendation service to Azure Kubernetes Service(AKS)
+- Lab 3.2: Explore and Verify the Containerized Miyagi UI and Recommendation service in AKS
 - Lab 4: Expose Open AI through APIM
 - Lab 5: Getting Started with Your Own Copilot